 Where does Basswood Come From?

 Basswood is a tree from the Malvaceae tree family.
-The tree is commonly found across North America in southern, south-eastern states of the United States and across many parts of Mexico.
+The tree is commonly found across North America – especially in southern, south-eastern states of the United States and across many regions of Mexico.
 There are three commercially available types – Carolina, American, and White basswood.

 What Does It Look Like?

-It is a deciduous tree that can reach a height of 37m.
-It has a grayish-brown bark, reddish-green twigs, and deep large roots.
+Basswood is a deciduous tree that can reach an impressive height of over 37m.
+It has a cool grayish-brown bark, reddish-green twigs, and deep large roots.
 Its leaves are green, asymmetrical, and ovate.
 It has a life expectancy of 200 years.